 Cyprus Investment Firms (CIF) are companies established in Cyprus and licensed by CySEC to provide one or more investment services to third parties or/and perform one or more investment activities under the applicable laws and regulations.
 Accordingly, an Investment Firm licensed in Cyprus, can be used for the provision of investment services from Cyprus in all EU markets by simply passporting its license, while it can also offer investment services to third countries.
 CIFs are governed by Law 144(I)/2007, which replaced the Investment Firm Law of 2002.

-The services can be offered on a cross-border basis or by establishing a physical presence in the jurisdiction into which the services will be provided.
-Cyprus Investment Firms, extensively used for forex trading, brokerage services, investment portfolio management and investment advice, benefit from Cyprus’s 10% corporate tax rate.
+The services can be offered across borders or by establishing a physical presence in the jurisdiction into which the services will be provided.
+Cyprus Investment Firms, extensively used for Forex trading, brokerage services, investment portfolio management and investment advice, benefit from Cyprus’s 12.5% corporate tax rate.

-Investment Services subject to authorization by CySEC consist of the following services:
+Investment Services subject to CySEC authorization consist of the following services:

 - Reception and transmission of orders in relation to one or more financial instruments;